Funder: Royal Academy of Engineering (RAENG)

 The Wellcome Trust are dedicated to achieving extraordinary improvements in human and animal health.
 They support the brightest minds in biomedical research and the medical humanities.
 Wellcome’s public engagement grants are intended to promote interest, excitement and debate around science and society.
 With this grant we hope to show that engineering is not just about Maths and Physics.
 Biology and Chemistry play a very large part too.

-The Institution of Engineering and Technology (IET) – Communications Zone
+Zone Funder: The Institution of Engineering and Technology (IET) and the Institution of Mechanical Engineers